The-Burnes-Center/ai-iep/lib/chatbot-api/functions/metadata-handler/README.md

 ### IEP Documents Table
 - `iepId` (String, Partition Key): UUID of the document
-- `kidId` (String, Sort Key): ID of the child associated with the IEP
+- `childId` (String, Sort Key): ID of the child associated with the IEP
 - `userId` (String): ID of the parent/user who owns the document
 - `status` (String): Processing status ('PROCESSING', 'PROCESSED', 'FAILED')
 - `documentUrl` (String): S3 location of the original document